swhgoon/lazarus-ccr/components/onguard/readme.txt

 4. Version history

+4.3 July 27, 2009
+    Initial addition of features:
+     - InvalidCount which allow limited count of valid code even if trial period is expired (useful due to user mistakes causing incorect system date sometimes)
+     - instead of logical volume serial number , hardware hdd ide disk serial number is no used if available
+     - compilation with newest Lazarus SVN problems fixed

 4.3 July 28 2009
     - initial support for InvalidCount value allowing 'breaking the rules' limited , for example run program a few times if trial period expired